sunpy/sunpy.org/posts/2019/2019-05-16-GSoC2019-Project-NDCube-0.rst

 I started to solve the issues and PRs for SunPy around from January, so this provided me ample time to go through the probable projects and the code base that I would work later on.

-Reading codebase requires another skill, the ability to read through long scipts, understanding the flow of code and understanding the different **witch-craft** done in the codebase, and learning about them, which is what that makes up the important skill for making contributions.
+Reading codebase requires another skill, the ability to read through long scripts, understanding the flow of code and understanding the different **witch-craft** done in the codebase, and learning about them, which is what that makes up the important skill for making contributions.

 Making Proposal
 =================